Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-overview.markdown

 ![memstorage](/attachment_files/blobstore/xap-memoryxtend-howitworks.png)
 {{%/align%}}

-MemoryXtend is designed as a pluggable architecture, supporting multiple implementations of off-heap storage (also called **blobstore**).
-XAP provides two options for a blobstore:

-- [MemoryXtend for Flash/SSD](./memoryxtend-rocksdb-ssd.html) - For storing data on SSD or flash.
+MemoryXtend is designed as a pluggable architecture, implementing off-heap storage (also called **blobstore**) for storing data on SSD or flash.
-- [MemoryXtend for Off-Heap Memory](./memoryxtend-ohr.html) - For storing data on Off-Heap Memory (also known as native heap).

 # Class-Level Settings